 http://www.cancer.org/acs/groups/cid/documents/webcontent/003141-pdf.pdf.
 Accessed September 30, 2014.

-Stomach cancer.
+Stomach (gastric) cancer—for patients.
 National Cancer Institute website.
 Available at:

 http://www.cancer.gov/cancertopics/types/stomach.
 Accessed September 30, 2014.